HarrisonLKatz/Go-CORS-Proxy/README.md

 run = "go run CORSproxy.go"
 language = "go"
 ```

+## Usage

+Simply prepend the server's URL to the URL you are trying to bypass CORS on.
+Do not forget to include protocal!

+For example, if I was using https://CORS-Proxy.codek1.repl.co as the server and wanted to bypass CORS on example.com, I would link to https://CORS-Proxy.codek1.repl.co/https://example.com.

 ## Contributing
 Pull requests are both welcomed and very much appreciated.